baggachipz/nowinstock/README.md

 # NowInStock

-Tracker to send alerts instantly when an out-of-stock item returns in stock at online retailers.
+Tracker to send SMS alerts instantly when an out-of-stock item returns in stock at online retailers.
 Uses your Twilio account to send text messages and Puppeteer to check the retailer pages.

 Currently-supported online retailers:
 - Amazon